domluna/tinyrag/README.md

 Why binary?

-It turns out the performance is [very similar to a full 32-bit vector](https://huggingface.co/blog/embedding-quantization).
+It turns out the accuracy is [very similar to a full 32-bit vector](https://huggingface.co/blog/embedding-quantization).
 But we save a lot in terms of server costs, and it makes in-memory retrieval more feasible

 A database that was once 1TB is now ~32GB, which can easily fit in RAM on a much cheaper setup.